Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 Q&A:

 - How does it work?
-It launches a browser (Chrome), goes to your channel chatroom page on Kick.com and reads the page source to fetch messages.
+It launches a browser (Chrome), goes to your channels chatroom page on Kick.com and reads the page source to fetch messages.

 - Is this allowed?
 I have no idea.
 Other Kick.com bots like Botrix use a browser extension to view things like alerts and such, I don't think this is that far from that.